mds1/survivor-frontend/README.md

-NFL Survivor Decentralized Application.
+NFL Survivor Decentralized Application, front end.
 The backend code can be found [here](https://github.com/mds1/survivor-backend).

 # NFL Survivor Dapp
 This is a standard NFL Survivor pool implemented with Ethereum.
 A hosted version of this site can be found here: https://survivor-frontend.netlify.com/